JavaScript Required

 Quick diagnostic: pick one high value query you want to win.
 Can you point to a single URL that is clearly the best match and is that the URL your internal links, canonicals and sitemap consistently reinforce?
 If not, you’re likely leaking authority.

-Launch, redesigns and retrofitted SEO: where technical debt comes from
+Launch, redesigns and retrofitted SEO, where technical debt comes from

 Most technical SEO problems on business sites aren’t “mysteries” they’re the predictable result of decisions made during a build or redesign, URL changes without redirect mapping, new templates that strip internal links, JavaScript heavy components that hide content, or page types that generate endless duplicates.